By Robert Bishop

 Can It Be Saved?

-Here’s the conundrum: With fewer viewers, local TV ad revenues decline.
+Here’s the conundrum: With fewer viewers, local-TV ad revenues decline.
 Local channels prop up the loss with increases in monthly retransmission fees (e.g., with each retransmission “renegotiation,” distributors come to the table with fewer viewers yet local broadcasters demand higher rates).
 These increases are then margined and passed down to subscribers.
 The higher costs create more cord-cutters and time passing creates more cord-nevers as youth become adults.
-And the cycle repeats over and over.
-It’s not sustainable.
+And the death spiral of local-TV accelerates toward its inevitable end.

-This was clearly demonstrated in July 2023 when Nexstar Media Group forced the nation’s largest local TV outage after demanding more than double the current viewer fees from DirecTV.
+This was clearly demonstrated in July 2023 when Nexstar Media Group forced the nation’s largest local-TV outage after demanding more than double the current viewer fees from DirecTV.
 This affected 68% of all DirecTV households in the U.S. Not surprisingly, DirecTV capitulated shortly after the NFL season began.
 However, during this 76-day feud consumers were locked out from receiving the local channels they pay for.
-As expected, a few weeks after the new agreement, DirecTV announced new, higher pricing across the board—for the second time this year.
+As expected, a few weeks after the new agreement, DirecTV announced new, higher pricing across the board.
 How messed up is that?

 What Do Broadcasters Say?

 The TV broadcast industry has been touting ATSC-3, an updated over-the-air TV standard, as a possible solution but the signal is not backward compatible and would have the same limitations in terms of reach that we currently have.
-How can anyone expect the over-the-air crowd to run out and purchase a new TV?
+How can anyone expect the over-the-air audience to rush out and buy a new TV, or younger generations to stop consuming media on phones, tablets, and streaming devices?
 I don’t know about you but my crystal ball says that by the time they implement this—if they ever do—the whole thing will be moot.
 Paid Internet streaming will have won.
 LG announced that they are going to stop making ATSC-3 compatible TVs.
 Samsung and Sony may not be far behind.
 Vizio was never on board.

-There have been a few attempts to modernize free consumer access to local TV and each ended in a burned-out cinder from lawsuits.
-It’s not that the national networks don’t see the problem.
+There have been a few attempts to modernize free consumer access to local-TV and each ended in a burned-out cinder from lawsuits.
+It’s not that the national-TV networks don’t see the problem.
 It’s that they have chosen to focus on their own paid streaming platforms and not local broadcasters.
+In truth, national broadcasters want everyone to believe that Free-TV is dead.
 It’s not that local broadcasters don’t see the cliff.
 It’s that they're stuck in the mindset of ever-increasing retransmission fees as the solution.

 What Can Be Done?

-I’ve spoken with several state legislators and state officials about these issues.
-The consensus in all of these conversations is that local TV should remain free and be accessible to all Utahns no matter where they live.
-What do you think would happen if everyone had unfettered access to local TV for free and our local broadcaster’s audience size suddenly got a whole lot bigger?
-Do you think that might keep them from going over the cliff?
+The solution lies with state governments.
+I’ve spoken with state legislators and state officials about these issues.
+The consensus in all of these conversations is that local-TV should remain free and be accessible to all Utahns, regardless of where they live.
+However, like most worthwhile things, it’s easy to say but much harder to do.
+What do you think would happen if everyone had unfettered access to local-TV for free and our local broadcaster’s audience size suddenly got a whole lot bigger?
+Do you think that might keep them from driving off a cliff?
+Do you think the national-TV networks would recognize that allowing everyone free access would be far more valuable to them than declining viewership and retransmission fees?

 Fair Use Disclaimer: The use of the image from the 1991 film (partly filmed in Utah) Thelma and Louise, falls under the Fair Use Act Title 17, Section 107 of the United States Code of the US United States Copyright law in the context of news reporting, one of the accepted uses of copyrighted material.
 The image in the header of the article is used to illustrate a metaphor mentioned in the article.